 Both kids have learned so much from Minecraft, but the most surprising thing of all is that they’ve learned a lot about money and finance!

 He also cites the example of the Stock of Stonks.
 It was created as a test item for Skyblock’s marketplace, the Bazaar, to see if it worked properly.
 But over the next year, its original purpose was forgotten.
 Players started hoarding the stock, like cryptocurrency.
 “It does literally nothing, but the price went from $5,000 to $300,000 per piece.
-If you’d bought it cheap and sold high, you would have made a lot of money in the game,” he mused.
+If you’d bought it cheap and at sold higher prices, you would have made a lot of money in the game,” he mused.

 “Don’t spend on dumb things if you’re saving up for something big that you want,” Mr 12 cautioned.
 Valuable advice indeed, and one which many adults (including his mum!) could benefit from.